 100Mbps Fast Ethernet is a standard specified by the IEEE 802.3 LAN committee.
 It is an extension of the 10Mbps Ethernet standard with the ability to transmit and receive data at 100Mbps, while maintaining the CSMA/CD Ethernet protocol.
-Since the 100Mbps Fast Ethernet is compatible with all other 10Mbps Ethernet environments, it provides a straightforward upgrade and takes advantage of the existing investment in hardware, software, and personnel training.
+Since most of the 100Mbps Fast Ethernet products are 10/100Mbps dual-speed, they are compatible with 10Mbps Ethernet environments, which provides a straightforward upgrade and take advantage of the existing investment in hardware, software, and personnel training.